taddeseanb/kenya-hub/docs/developer/tutorial-data-management/2-interact-with-data-repositories.md

 ## Summary

-In this paragraph you are introduced to the MDME MCF editor and pygeometa library.
-In the [next section]() we are looking at bulk metadata imports.
+In this paragraph you have been introduced to the geodatacrawler library.
+In the [next section](./3-catalog-publication.md) we are looking at catalogue publication.